AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 ## Command Line Mode

-If you want to use the AnyChart Export Server in the Command Line mode, you should set `cmd` (Command Line) as the first parameter.
+If you want to use AnyChart Export Server in Command Line mode, you should set `cmd` (Command Line) as the first parameter.
 Then define the path to the chart or insert the chart code as a string and set the parameters of the image: dimensions, quality, extension, and so on (see the list below).

-Sample command line:
+A sample command line:

 ```
 java -jar anychart-export.jar cmd --script "var chart = anychart.line([1,2,5]); chart.container('container'); chart.draw();" --output-path YOUR_OUT_PATH
 ```

-Full list of the parameters available:
+The full list of the parameters available:

 <table width="490" border="1" class="dtTABLE">
 <tbody>